 If you are not going to use the WAN interface on your node, you can select disabled from the Protocol dropdown list.
-If you will be using your node as a Tunnel Server, you should assign the node a Static IP address on your router for the node’s WAN interface.
+If you will be using your node as a Tunnel Server, you should reserve an IP address on your router for the node’s WAN interface.
 This will be explained in the Tunnel Server section below.

 When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port.
 Checking the Allow others to use my WAN box will allow this node to route traffic from all its interfaces to/from the Internet or other external network.
 This box is unchecked by default because it is not desirable to route Internet traffic over the radio interface.
 AREDN® is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local wireless Internet access, consider using an FCC Part 15 access point instead of the node’s WAN gateway.